-- We will archive data after 6 years where there has been no transaction with the charity in that period (6 years is adhered to in order to comply with Gift Aid audit requirements).
+- We will archive data after six years where there has been no transaction with the charity in that period (six years is adhered to in order to comply with Gift Aid audit requirements)

-- Archived records will be anonimised in order that gift history can be maintained for analysis purposes.
+- Archived records will be anonymised in order that gift history can be maintained for analysis purposes.